theall38103/DWF-Database-Artifacts/JSON-file-format.md

 1.1: A field describing workarounds, it consists of a string of text data.
 This field may be expanded in the future.
 OPTIONAL

+## CREDITS

+1.1: The CREDITS section describes people/organizations associated with the CVE that have helped out in some way.
+It is an array of one or more sets of objects.
+The objects are the ID (the entity being given credit), the ROLE they played (e.g. researcher, patcher, tester) and any related NOTES.
+OPTIONAL

+### VERSION

+1.1: The version of the CREDITS data specification in use.
+OPTIONAL

+### ID

+1.1: The ID of the entity being given credit.
+Consists of one "type\_of\_id\_string" and a value for that string.

+#### type\_of\_id\_string

+1.1: the "type\_of\_id\_string" is a selection of strings such as "twitter\_user", "github\_user", "facebook\_user" and so on that defines the site or namespace that this ID is from.
+The associated string of text data is the value such as "joesmith".
+OPTIONAL

+### ROLE

+1.1: This is an array of one or more items describing the role played by the entity being given credit.
+It can include:

+* discoverer
+* researcher
+* reporter
+* coordinator
+* patcher
+* tester
+* reproducer
+* releaser
+* documentation

+Additional documentaiton on these roles is planned.
+OPTIONAL

+### NOTES

+1.1: Any notes on this CREDITS item.
+OPTIONAL

+## TIMELINE

+1.1: The TIMELINE section describes a timeline of events surrounding the CVE in question (e.g. discovery, reporting to vendor, patch release, etc.).
+It consists of an array of one or more items which each have a TIMESTAMP, SOURCE, TEXT and NOTES data.
+OPTIONAL

+### VERSION

+1.1: The version of the CREDITS data specification in use.
+OPTIONAL

+### TIMESTAMP

+1.1: A formatted TIMESTAMP.
+MANDATORY for any TIMELINE entry.

+### SOURCE

+#### type\_of\_id\_string

+1.1: the "type\_of\_id\_string" is a selection of strings such as "twitter\_user", "github\_user", "facebook\_user" and so on that defines the site or namespace that this ID is from.
+The associated string of text data is the value such as "joesmith".
+OPTIONAL

+### TEXT

+1.1: The text of the TIMELINE item, e.g. "Notified Vendor X via email".
+MANDATORY for any TIMELINE entry.

+### NOTES

+1.1: Any notes on this TIMELINE item.
+OPTIONAL

 ## NOTES

 1.1: A notes field for the global section that consists of a string of text data.
 OPTIONAL